 You can invite any number of the external companies to collaborate on the system, with no extra fees

-Being able to invite external companies to the platform may seem a daunting concept at first, but rest assured, we have made this process as pain-free as possible.
+At first, it may seem a challenging idea to be able to invite external companies to the project, but be assured that we have rendered this phrase as pain-free as possible.

 By using BuilderStorm’s Company Enrolment feature, you can create content that needs to be viewed before any company starts to work with your company.